CSCfi/csc-user-guide/docs/support/wn/comp-new.md

 # Computing environment

+## Puhti has been updated with additional local disks

+There are now 48 M nodes with 192 GiB memory that have 1490 GiB NVMe disks.
+Additionally there are 12  XL nodes with 768 GiB memory that also have 1490 GiB disks.
+Later in 2022 all the big memory nodes with 1492 GiB memory will be upgraded with 6 TiB disks, further improving the support for jobs requiring fast IO.

 ## Mahti operating system updated to RHEL8, 4.5.2022

 The operating system of Mahti has been updated from Red Hat Enterprise Linux (RHEL) 7 to RHEL8.